-Three Tarmac Runways means that the wind and rain seldom disrupts flying.
-A friendly AFIS Service is just enough to handle busy periods without being stuck at the hold for commercial traffic.
-There's a great cafe/restaurant under the control tower (tell them we sent you!), lots of interest airplanes and flying activity, an Antique & Vintage indoor market to explore, and much more to see and do.
+Three Tarmac Runways and a grass strip means that the wind and rain seldom disrupts flying.
+A friendly AFIS Service is just enough to handle busy periods without you being stuck endlessly at the hold for commercial traffic.
+There's a great cafe/restaurant under the control tower (tell them we sent you!), lots of interesting airplanes and flying activity to see, an Antique & Vintage indoor market to explore, and much more to see and do.
 Very close to major towns and...oh yes....not a high-vis jacket in sight!

 Construction being completed by early 1941, the name RAF Bobbington was changed on 1 September 1943 to RAF Halfpenny Green, because of some confusion with RAF Bovingdon, Hertfordshire.

 Operations commenced in May 1941 with No.3 Air Observers’ Navigation School flying Blackburn Bothas.
 The Botha had been designed to drop torpedoes but was relegated to training due to being under-powered and having some unpleasant flying characteristics.
 Of 473 Bothas used by the RAF for training, 169 crashed, two from Halfpenny Green crashing on successive days in June 1941.

 Avro Ansons (pictured) soon replaced the Botha and sixty six were on strength when the school disbanded in 1945.